raghavmathur0505/frontend-challenge/README.md

 # Griffin Group Global Front End Development Challenge

 Hi!
 Thank you for your interest in [Griffin Group Global][g3website].
-Our evaluation processes begins with an open-ended coding challenge that we will discuss during your interview.
+Our evaluation process begins with an open-ended coding challenge that we will discuss during your interview.
 There is not one correct way to approach this challenge.
 Rather, we would like to see your approach and your creativity in solving the problem.

 We appreciate that any coding challenge represents an investment of your time.
 We hope you see the value in having a code sample that is relatable to both of us for the interview.
 Should you be unsuccessful, you should feel free to use the code you developed for this challenge in any way that you would like.

 If you are successful, then we will set up an in-person interview and use this code as the starting point in our conversation.

 # The Challenge
-Griffin Group Global creates REST based microservices that are presented in a variety of ways.
-We use iOS native swift, Android based Java and JS based frameworks such as React for creating responsive web based presentations.
+Griffin Group Global creates REST-based microservices that are presented in a variety of ways.
+We use iOS native Swift, Android-based Java and JavaScript-based frameworks such as React for creating responsive web-based presentations.

-The challenge is to create a front end presentation for the [Star Wars API][swapi].
+The challenge is to create a front-end presentation for the [Star Wars API][swapi].
 The idea is for you to have fun and be creative with your presentations.
-The star wars API has a standard restful interface for much of the star wars universe.
+The Star Wars API has a standard RESTful interface for types of data pertaining to the Star Wars universe.
 These include:
 - [Planets](https://swapi.co/api/planets/)
 - [Spaceships](https://swapi.co/api/starships/)
 - [Vehicles](https://swapi.co/api/vehicles/)